thijstriemstra/garduino/arduino/pygarden/README.md

 | Rain | YL-83 | Outside | 1 |

 Readings from the sensors are sent to a MQTT server over WiFi (if available).
 Data and time is stored in a battery-powered DS3231 realtime clock.
-Clock can be synced with NTP server if neccessary.

 ## Wiring